Is Social Media Harming Your Teenage or Young Adult Children?

 Consider an analogy.
 When your teen comes of age and earns the privilege of driving a car, they can use that privilege in different ways.
-They can choose to follow laws and guidance of experienced drivers.
+They can choose to follow the laws and guidance of experienced drivers.
 This usually leads to more careful driving in an effort to avoid potential dangers.
 Or your teen can choose to ignore laws and guidance and likely experience more problems.
 Both types of drivers are given significant power to do potentially great things.
 Both types of drivers are also exposed to potential risks.
 They can’t control what’s going on around them nor can they anticipate every threat.
 But the careful and guided driver is much more likely to have positive experiences, gain confidence, and establish a pattern of safe choices.
 This will very likely lead to positive experiences.

 Navigating Today’s Connected World

 As with learning to drive a car, today’s teens and young adults live in an internet world and must learn how to drive through it as effectively and safely as possible.
 They must be given the opportunity to experience “the road” and make choices – with guidance, of course.
 Social media and the internet world are not inherently bad or destructive, nor are they inherently positive and uplifting.
-For each of us, they are what we make them to be.
+For each of us, they are what we make them be.
 Social media can be a powerful tool like a car can be.

 Tools of Empowerment

-Parents, you have a great opportunity to provide guidance in social media usage.
+Parents, you have a great opportunity to provide guidance on social media usage.
 Consider the points and tools below that will help you empower your teen to use social media in a way that is likely to produce healthy outcomes.

 It’s Not About Control

 Your teen can’t learn to “drive” if you don’t put them in the driver’s seat.
-Of course they need help, but doing it for them or dictating every detail usually leads them to feel powerless and resentful.
+Of course, they need help, but doing it for them or dictating every detail usually leads them to feel powerless and resentful.
 As they learn to use social media, be with them and provide suggestions.
 For example, tell them that you want them to have a good experience so you want to help them with social media profile settings.
 Connect with them on the platforms they are using.
 Periodically review with them how things are going.
 Resist telling them exactly what to do.
 Ask questions like “How can I help you?” and “Do you want to hear what I have learned?”